-We will ultimately list all significant problems and their underlying causes will ultimately be listed and match them to solutions for use all over the world
+Will ultimately list all significant problems and their underlying causes will and match them to solutions for use all over the world

 - Over 1500 very destructive nuclear warheads,

-illegal under international law and on hair-trigger alert would
+illegal under international law and on hair-trigger alert, would kill

 11 million children in the